- October 11, 2022

 AIoT in Agriculture

 Implementation of Artificial Intelligence in IoT can literally abrupt the agriculture sector.
 It can help in identifying and predicting crop rotation, risk management, soil properties, climate change, yield prediction, crop assessment, etc.

 AIoT in Smart Homes

 AI in IoT has far more to do than what has been discussed in this blog.
-As it is a vast area of study and a myriad application of it exist, a wide canvas is required for a comprehensive detailing.
+As it is a vast area of study and myriad applications of it exist, a wide canvas is required for comprehensive detailing.
 Yet, one thing is for sure, implementation of AI in IoT is all about bringing out a fruitful transformation and more magic waits.

-If you are kind of person who is looking forward to enabling AI in IoT or an AIoT device, feel free to connect with DxMinds, the #1 Digital Transformation Partner and Mobile app development company in Sweden and having roots all across the globe.
+If you are the kind of person who is looking forward to enabling AI in IoT or an AIoT device, feel free to connect with DxMinds, the #1 Digital Transformation Partner and Mobile app development company in Sweden which has roots all across the globe.